 Overall, my work exposes the extent to which targeted groups (e.g., communities of color, low-income, etc.), who are already more susceptible to environmental disruptions, are made more vulnerable following an event.
 I define environmental disruptions as anything from hurricanes to viral pandemics.
 I intend to identify best-practices to support these groups, as well as educators, interested stakeholders, and policymakers.

-My work has been supported by the National Science Foundation (NSF), the Natural Hazard Center - CONVERGE, the UNC-CH Provost Office, and the Carolina Disaster Fund.
+My work has been supported by the U.S. Department of Homeland Security, the National Science Foundation (NSF), the Natural Hazard Center - CONVERGE, the UNC-CH Provost Office, and the Carolina Disaster Fund.